cescoffier/quarkus-reactive-messaging-demo/demo1/README.md

 The application is stopped with `CTRL+C`.

-**IMPORTANT:** while it uses the Vert.x Maven Plugin, it's not required.
+**IMPORTANT:** while it uses the Shamrock Maven Plugin, it's not required.
 It's just for the hot reload.

 ## Points of interest